 Or maybe beans are a staple in your menu, and you found out that this weekend there will be an awesome bean sale in your supermarket.
 And you obviously want to make the most out of that sale.
 Therefore, you’re searching for the best way of storing beans long term and for how long precisely they retain freshness.

 Either way, if you’re looking for information about dried beans, you’re in the right place.
 In this article, we talk about storage, shelf life, and going bad of all kinds of dried beans.
 Let’s dive in.

 How To Store Dried Beans

 So there are quite a few varieties of dried beans.
 There are the more popular ones, like white beans, black beans, and kidney beans, but there are also the less popular ones like navy beans or chickpeas.
 Fortunately enough, the storage guidelines for all of them are pretty much the same.

-These both storage options are better because they limit air access to the beans, and oxygen can lead to rancidity in bean oils.
+Both options are better than the plastic bag because they limit air access to the beans, and oxygen can lead to rancidity in bean oils.
 For some bonus points, you can put an oxygen absorber to the bag or container, or vacuum-seal it.
 But that makes sense only if you plan on storing the beans for like 5+ years.

 How Long Do Dried Beans Last

 Properly stored dried beans will keep virtually indefinitely in the pantry.
 But that doesn’t mean they will be tasty and retain the nutritional value for that long.

 In short, for best quality, you should consume the dried beans within 2 to 3 years of drying.
 After that period, the vitamins in the beans degrade and after about 5 years most of them are gone.